 We want your children to be excited about coming to church, too, and while we have a nursery for children through age 4, children are welcome at all of our services.
 If you leave your children in the nursery, we encourage you to bring them to the altar for Communion.
 We provide bags with crayons and materials for keeping busy hands occupied, or you are welcome to bring your own.
 Children often hear what is happening around them, even when they seem to be fully occupied with something else.

 Children in grades 3 and up are invited to be trained and participate in the service as acolytes on a regular rotation.

 “I’d like to get more involved at Holy Cross.
 Who can I contact?
 Is there a list of volunteer opportunities?”

-There is an Every Member is a Minister card on the guest table outside the sanctuary.
+There is Welcome to the Cross card on the guest table outside the sanctuary.
 After you turn in this card, our volunteer coordinator will call you and help you find a good fit for your interests and skills.
 Or when you attend a Coffee and Conversation or Discovering Holy Cross session, you will be given a booklet with descriptions of our various ministry opportunities.
 Another way to find out current opportunities is to sign up for the Holy Cross e-blast, which is sent by e-mail once a week.
 To sign up, just send a request via email to our church secretary.
 Watch the bulletin boards for sign-up sheets for specific events.